-Under California’s marijuana legalization law, you can only sell marijuana if you have obtained a license to do so.
-These licenses will be issued by a newly-created Bureau of Marijuana Control.
+Under California’s marijuana legalization law, you can only sell commercial cannabis as part of the legal cannabis industry if you have obtained a license to do so.
+These licenses are issued to cannabis businesses by the Bureau of Cannabis Control.

 But sale/transport for sale of marijuana without a license to do so is a felony for the following defendants: